-- 104. In order to achieve sustainable transport in human settlements, governments at all levels, with other relevant stake holders, should: - (a) support and Integrated Transport Policy approach which explores the full array of technical options; - (b) encourage the spatial settlement patterns that provide for easy and local access to basic needs such work, goods and services and leisure, thereby reducing the need to travel by linking land use and transport planning; - (c) encourage the use of optimal modal composition of transport including walking, cycling, and public transport, through appropriate pricing, spatial settlements policies and regulatory measure; - (d) discourage the increasing growth of car traffic and congestion which is damaging environmentally, economically and socially and inhibits other forms of transport; - (e) provide an effective and affordable public transport system that supports basic needs and the main traffic flows; - (f) reduce congestion caused by motorized traffic, which is damaging to the environment, health and safety, and which inhibits the use of other transport modes, through pricing, traffic, parking, and land-use planning and traffic calming methods, and by providing or encouraging effective alternative transport methods, particularly to the most congested areas; and - (g) promote, regulate, and enforce use-efficient and low-polluting technologies, including fuel-efficient engine and emissions controls and alternative fuels and energy sources. - 105.
-Governments at all the appropriate levels, including local authorities, and in partnership with the private and community sectors, should: - (a) pursue policies to establish effective and affordable transport and communication systems which provide for easy access to basic needs such as work, goods, services and leisure; - (b) promote, regulate and enforce the use of energy-efficient and low-polluting technologies, including fuel-efficient engine and emissions controls and alternative fuels and energy sources; - (c) encourage the use of optimal modal composition of transport including walking, cycling, and public transport, through appropriate pricing, spatial settlements policies and regulatory measures; - (d) reduce congestion caused by motorized traffic, which is damaging to the environment, health and safety and which inhibits the use of other transport modes, through pricing, traffic, parking and land use planning and traffic calming methods, and by providing or encouraging effective alternative transport methods, particularly to the most congested areas; and
+104. To achieve sustainable transport in human settlements, Governments at all levels, with other relevant stakeholders, should:

+(a) Support an integrated transport policy approach which explores the full array of technical options;

+(b) Encourage the spatial settlement patterns that provide for easy and local access to basic needs such work. goods, services and leisure, thereby reducing the need to travel by linking land use and transport planning;

+(c) Encourage the use of optimal modal composition of transport, including walking, cycling, and public transport, through appropriate pricing, spatial settlements policies and regulatory measures;

+(d) Discourage the increasing growth of car traffic and congestion which is damaging environmentally, economically and socially. and inhibits other forms of transport;

+(e) Provide an effective and affordable public transport system that supports basic needs and the main traffic flows:

+(f) Reduce congestion caused by motorized traffic, which is damaging to the environment, health and safety. and which inhibits the use of other modes of transport, through pricing, traffic, parking, and land-use planning and methods to ease traffic, and by providing or encouraging effective alternative means of transport, particularly to the most congested areas; and

+(g) Promote, regulate, and enforce use-efficient and low-polluting technologies, including fuel-efficient engine and emissions controls and alternative fuels and energy sources.

+105. Governments at all appropriate levels, including local authorities, and in partnership with the private and community sectors, should:

+(a) Pursue policies to establish effective and affordable transport and communications systems which provide for easy access to basic needs such as work, goods, services and leisure;

+(b) Promote, regulate and enforce the use of energy-efficient and low-polluting technologies, including fuel-efficient engine and emissions controls and alternative fuels and energy sources;

+(c) Encourage the use of optimal modal composition of transport, including walking, cycling, and public transport, through appropriate pricing, spatial settlements policies and regulatory measures;

+(d) Reduce congestion caused by motorized traffic, which is damaging to the environment, health and safety. and which inhibits the use of other modes of transport, through pricing, traffic, parking and land-use planning and methods to ease traffic, and by providing or encouraging effective alternative means of transport, particularly to the most congested areas; and

-- (e) encourage and promote public access to electronic information services. - 7.
-Conservation and rehabilitation of historical and cultural heritage - 106.
-Historical places and objects of cultural and scientific, symbolic, spiritual and religious values are important manifestations of the culture of societies.
-Their role and importance, particularly in light of the need for cultural identity and continuity in a rapidly changing world, need to be promoted.
+(e) Encourage and promote public access to electronic information services.

+7. Conservation and rehabilitation of historical and cultural heritage

+106. Historical places and objects of cultural and scientific, symbolic, spiritual and religious value are important manifestations of the culture of societies.
+Their role and importance, particularly in the light of the need for cultural identity and continuity in a rapidly changing world, need to be promoted.
 Buildings, spaces, places and landscapes charged with spiritual values represent an important element of stable and humane social life and community pride.
-Rehabilitation and adaptive re-use of urban and architectural heritage are also in accordance with the sustainable use of natural and human-made resources.
+Rehabilitation and adaptive re-use of the urban and architectural heritage are also in accordance with the sustainable use of natural and human-made resources.